tomaztk/Real_Time_Visualization_with_Dash_Python_and_SQLServer/README.md

 2. In your local Microsoft SQL Server run the file: `Real-Time Stats Visualization.sql`
 3. Run your Python environment and `{sudo} pip install dash`
 4. When Dash is installed, run the file: `Real_TimeStatsVisualizationWithDash.py`
+5. Open your web browser pointing to your localhost.

 ## Blogpost